EternalCodeTeam/LobbyHeads/.github/ISSUE_TEMPLATE/bug-report.md

 ## Expected Behavior

-Please describe what you'd expect to happen.
+A description of the expected behavior is requested.

 ## Screenshots

-If applicable, add screenshots to help explain your problem.
+If applicable, adding screenshots can help to explain the problem.

 ## Environment Information